robertorosero/pyhtonmig/Doc/library/socket.rst

    Convert a 32-bit packed IPv4 address (a bytes object four characters in length) to its standard dotted-quad string representation (for example, '123.45.67.89').
-This is useful when conversing with a program that uses the standard C library and needs objects of type :ctype:`struct in_addr`, which is the C type for the 32-bit packed binary data this function takes as an argument.
+This is useful when conversing with a program that uses the standard C library and needs objects of type :c:type:`struct in_addr`, which is the C type for the 32-bit packed binary data this function takes as an argument.